halvorsanden/sssysfonts/README.md

 - Fonts that draw attention to themselves, draw attention away from the content or interface.
 - Fonts and typography can not rise above a neutral effect on a brand.
 - It’s exciting not knowing exactly how it will look on your screen.

+### Code quality

+The [Stylestage](https://github.com/5t3ph/stylestage) project shows the strength and flexibility of CSS.
+It also demonstrates that HTML and CSS are not structure and style separated – they are intertwined.
+It’s impossible to build a universal HTML structure that you can do anything with CSS-wise.

+While recognising that this is a fun way to challenge oneself and learn new things, I would have liked some more classes in order to avoid a few ugly CSS selectors.
+There are also a couple of minor structural changes that I think could have led to even better semantics and typography.

+While one can argue that the CSS is not at the level it could have been because of zero control over the HTML – that would have contradicted the whole point of the project.